top of page

 Aurora borealis

-The northern lights are not a constant phenomenon, but follow an approximately 11-year cycle known as the solar cycle, which corresponds to the Sun’s varying activity.
-During solar maximum, when solar activity is at its peak, the northern lights become more frequent and spectacular.
+The intensity, color, and shape of the northern lights vary based on several factors, including the energy of the incoming solar particles, the altitude of the interactions, and the composition of the atmosphere in the region.
+Additionally, the occurrence of the northern lights follows an approximately 11-year cycle known as the solar cycle, which corresponds to the Sun’s varying activity.
+During periods of solar maximum, when solar activity is at its peak, the northern lights become more frequent and vibrant, offering more opportunities to witness this awe-inspiring spectacle.

-13 views0 comments
+26 views0 comments

 bottom of page